ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

 ### 7.6 Defaulted links

+Defaulted links are applied in two different scenarios that are differentiated from each other: Unable to calculate links; and Zero in link calculations.

 #### 7.6.1 Unable to calculate links

-When the imputation link cannot be calculated the imputation link will be defaulted to 1.
-To distinguish that this link cannot be calculated the matched pairs will be set to 0.
+Sometimes an imputation link cannot be calculated because there are not enough matched pairs.
+Here, a default link of 1 is applied and the matched pair counts are set to 0 (across the class/period/question).

 #### 7.6.2 Zero in link calculations

-When the denominator of the imputation link calculation is 0 the link is defaulted to 1.
-To distinguish this link from the above default the matched pairs will be set to the amount of matched pairs that would be used in the calculation.
+Sometimes an imputation link cannot be calculated becuase the denominator of the imputation link calculation is zero.
+Here a default link of 1 is applied, but to distinguish this from the above default (in 7.6.1), the matched pair count is set to the number of matched pairs that would have fed into the link calculation (across the class/period/question).

 ## 8.0 Imputation